blues/app-accelerators/81-commercial-tenant-sub-metering-bridge/README.md

 5. **Watch serial** — open the serial monitor at 115200 baud.
 You will see Notecard configuration, then channel sample lines.
 After the first sleep cycle, serial goes quiet (host is powered off) for 5 minutes — that silence is expected and healthy.
 6. **Check Notehub** — open **Events** tab.
 A `_session.qo` appears within minutes.
 The first `meter_summary.qo` typically arrives in the initial session, shortly after the first sample cycle completes (within an hour).

----

-1. **Create a project.** Sign up at [notehub.io](https://notehub.io) and create a project.
-Copy the [ProductUID](https://dev.blues.io/notehub/notehub-walkthrough/#finding-a-productuid) — it looks like `com.your-company.your-name:tenant-energy-monitor`.

-2. **Set the ProductUID in firmware.** Open [`tenant_sub_meter_helpers.h`](firmware/tenant_sub_meter/tenant_sub_meter_helpers.h) and replace the empty string on the `#define PRODUCT_UID ""` line with your value.

-3. **Claim the Notecard.** Power the assembled unit.
-On first cellular connect the Notecard associates itself with your Notehub project automatically — no manual claim step required.
-The device will appear in the **Devices** tab within a minute or two.
+### Fleets, environment variables, and routing

+Once your device is appearing in the **Devices** tab and events are flowing, configure the project for ongoing operation:

-4. **Create a Fleet per property.** [Fleets](https://dev.blues.io/guides-and-tutorials/fleet-admin-guide/) group devices for shared configuration.
+1. **Create a Fleet per property.** [Fleets](https://dev.blues.io/guides-and-tutorials/fleet-admin-guide/) group devices for shared configuration.
 The natural unit here is *one fleet per building* — every panel in the same building typically operates at the same line voltage and uses the same Rogowski coil model, so fleet-level environment variables encode "this building's panels all use these sensor calibrations."
 Use [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) to auto-assign devices by serial number prefix for multi-property deployments.

-5. **Set environment variables.** Navigate in Notehub to **Fleet → Environment** (or **Device → Environment** for per-device overrides).
+2. **Set environment variables.** Navigate in Notehub to **Fleet → Environment** (or **Device → Environment** for per-device overrides).
 Edit the table below, then save.
 The device pulls them on its next `inbound` sync (default: every 2 hours) — no reflash, no truck roll.

    | Variable | Default | Purpose | When to adjust |
    |---|---|---|---|